-The fourth eco_media symposium will be held at RMIT (with remote presentation options) on Monday 21 November 2022.
+The fourth eco_media symposium will be held at RMIT University on Monday 21 November 2022.

 Professor Salma Monani, Gettysburg College, USA